Harrison Ford breaks silence on Carrie Fisher

 Story highlights

-- Ford said he had some warning about the revelations
+- Ford said he had some warning about revelations in Carrie Fisher memoir

-- He hasn't read Fisher's book
+- Actor says he hasn't read Fisher's book detailing affair during "Star Wars" filming

-(CNN)Fans may have pored over the details of Carrie Fisher's affair with Harrison Ford in her last book, but he didn't.
+(CNN)"Star Wars" fans may have pored over the details of Carrie Fisher's affair with Harrison Ford in her last book, but he didn't.

-Turns our Ford hasn't read it.
+Turns out Ford hasn't read it.

-In an interview with GQ, the actor responded to questions regarding Fisher's 2016 book, "The Princess Diarist."
+In an interview with GQ, the actor responded to questions regarding Fisher's 2016 memoir, "The Princess Diarist."

-Fisher, who died in December shortly after the book's release, revealed that she carried on a relationship with Harrison on the set of the now iconic 1977 film.
+Fisher, who died in December shortly after the book's release, revealed in it that she carried on a relationship with Harrison on the set of the now iconic 1977 film.

 Fisher was 19 when she landed the breakthrough role of Princess Leia.
-Ford, then 33, was married to Mary Marquardt, with whom he had two children.
+At the time, Ford, then 33, was married to Mary Marquardt, with whom he had two children.

-Asked by GQ how he felt when Fisher's book came out, Ford said "It was strange.
+Asked by GQ how he felt when Fisher's book came out, Ford said, "It was strange.
 For me."

 As to whether he had any advance warning about Fisher's revelations, Ford was more circumspect.